-Memcached is a caching technology that speeds up database calls, API calls, and page calls by storing data and objects in the server's memory, thereby reducing the number of database queries.
-Typically, after installing WordPress and setting up your Theme, Plugin, and publishing Posts normally, a single page might generate around 80 database queries.
-Using Memcached to cache database queries can often reduce the query count by half, depending on the situation.
+Memcached is a caching technology that accelerates database calls, API calls, and page calls by storing data and objects in the server's memory, thereby reducing the number of database queries.
+Generally speaking, after you install WordPress, when you set up the theme, plugins, and normally publish articles, the number of database queries for a page is estimated to be around 80.
+After using Memcached acceleration to cache database queries, the number of queries can typically be reduced by half depending on the actual situation.
 If your website heavily relies on database queries, using Memcached should significantly improve its performance.

-How to enable the Memcached acceleration feature on SiteGround?
-Log in to SiteGround's cPanel, find the SuperCacher icon, and click to enter.
+How to enable the Memcached acceleration function on SiteGround?
+Log in to SiteGround's cPanel, then find the SuperCacher icon and click to enter.

 At this point, the Memcached function on the SiteGround server is enabled.

-The steps above only enable the Memcached acceleration feature.
-How do you activate it?
-Activating the Memcached acceleration feature requires accessing the WordPress website's Admin Dashboard.
+The above steps only enable the Memcached acceleration function; how to activate it?
+Activating the Memcached acceleration function requires entering the WordPress website backend to operate.

-After logging into the WordPress Admin Dashboard, find and enter the SG Optimizer tab.
+After logging into the WordPress website backend, find the SG Optimizer tab to enter.
 Scroll down to the bottom of the page to find the

-ON / OFFtoggle for enabling and disabling the Memcached service.
+ON / OFFToggle to enable and disable the Memcached service.
 If you encounter an error,

 请说

-„Please enable Memcached from your cPanel first!“This means you have not enabled the service from cPanel yet.
-First, proceed with the previous step to enable Memcached.
-After turning it on, the Memcached acceleration function will be enabled, as shown in the figure below.
+„Please first enable Memcached from your cPanel!“This means you have not yet enabled the service from cPanel.
+Proceed with the previous step to enable Memcached.
+Once enabled, the Memcached acceleration feature will be activated, as shown in the figure below.

-Then you can go to the website frontend to check the effect; the access speed should show some improvement.
+Then you can go to the frontend of your website to check the effect; the access speed should show some improvement.
 If you want to know how many database queries your page makes, you can use the following method:

 Comments are closed